 The new fencing is taller than the guardrail, which will prevent pedestrians and bicyclists – particularly children – from falling into the roadway.
 Additionally, this improvement allows for wider sidewalks throughout the corridor, making it easier for those walking and biking to travel.
 A comparable post and cable fencing is located on Camino Alto near Mill Valley Middle School, in the City of Mill Valley.

 Along with the new fencing, the County will also stripe a six-inch wide fog line at the edge of vehicle lanes.
 Fog lines at the edge of the travel lanes clearly mark the separation between travel lanes and shoulder areas.

 Guardrail Segment Between Wolfe Grade and Manor Road

 Guardrails are installed on roadways when there is a large, fixed object that vehicles could potentially hit.
 The pedestrian overcrossing at this location of Sir Francis Drake Boulevard is an example of a fixed object; the guardrail in front of it protects drivers from running into the overcrossing’s concrete column.
-This section of guardrail will also remain for the following other reasons: the pedestrian overcrossing regularly serves high levels of foot traffic; there is a history of vehicle crashes at this location; there is a curve in the road between Wolfe Grade and Manor Road; and there is a lack of shoulder at the left turn lane onto Wolfe Grade.
+This section of guardrail will also remain for the following other reasons: the pedestrian overcrossing regularly serves high levels of foot traffic; there is a history of vehicle crashes at this location; there is a curve in the road between Wolfe Grade and Manor Road; and there is a lack of shoulder at the right turn lane onto Wolfe Grade.